Jamestown-Yorktown Foundation, VA

 Visitors can expect to spend about three to four hours at Jamestown Settlement.
 Additional time should be allowed for the original site of Jamestown, adjacent to the museum.
 Historic Jamestowne is jointly administered by the National Park Service and Jamestown Rediscovery (on behalf of Preservation Virginia).

-A newly remodeled gift shop offers a comprehensive selection of books, prints, artifact reproductions, educational toys and games, jewelry and mementos.
+Museum shops offer a comprehensive selection of books, prints, artifact reproductions, educational toys and games, jewelry and mementos.
 The Jamestown Settlement Café offers freshly prepared salads, sandwiches, entrees, desserts and beverages.

 Jamestown Settlement and the American Revolution Museum at Yorktown are administered by the Jamestown-Yorktown Foundation, an agency of the Commonwealth of Virginia that is accredited by the American Alliance of Museums.
-For more information, call (757) 253-4838, or visit jyfmuseums.org.
+For more information, call (757) 253-4838 or visit jyfmuseums.org.

 Media Inquiries